After you Apply: Next Steps

 Transfer or Returning Students: if you already passed college level math or English classes, you do not need to take a placement exam.

 Incoming students must meet with an academic advisor before signing up for classes.
 Your advisor can help you identify college and career goals, choose a degree program, select classes, build a schedule, and navigate the university system.
-So that you’re ready to make informed decisions when choosing your classes, we recommend you set up an appointment and meet with your advisor before registration opens each semester.
+We recommend you set up an appointment and meet with your advisor before registration opens each semester to make informed decisions when choosing your classes.

 Use the Find My Advisor Tool to look up your advisor's name and contact information.
 If you haven’t picked a major yet, contact the Student Resource Center at 907-796-6000 to make an advising appointment.
 Appointments are available in-person or over the phone.

-At UAS, you have the opportunity to embrace the full college experience and enjoy the beauty of Alaska by living on the Juneau campus.
-Freshman housing is located in the heart of campus; family, suite, and apartment-style housing is a short trail walk away.
-A free shuttle service runs between housing, main campus, the recreation center and the oceanside science building.
-Sitka and Ketchikan campuses do not offer residential housing at this time.
+Freshman housing is located in the heart of campus; apartments for transfer students, those over 21, or families are a short walk away.
+A free shuttle service runs between housing, main campus, the recreation center and the ocean-side science building.

 - Transition more successfully into college life